dsagman/picat/readme_v2.md

 ```

 Read the above as
- 1. `A` points to an empty memory location as a default binding.
+ 1. `A` is given a unique identifier as a default binding.

-hakank: Is the use of memory location needed here?
-From the Picat book section "1.2.1 Terms, Variables, and Values": A variable gets a type once it is bound to a value.
+    From the Picat manual "A variable gets a type once it is bound to a value.
 Variables in Picat, like variables in mathematics, are value holders.
 Unlike variables in imperative languages, Picat variables are not symbolic addresses of memory locations.
 A variable is said to be free if it does not hold any value.
 A variable is instantiated when it is bound to a value."

  2. The default binding can be made/shown to be equivalent to `5` through unification.

- 3. The unification binds `5` to `A` at the memory address.
+ 3. Unification binds `5` to `A`'s unique identifier.

- 4. `,` means the logical and operation.
+ 4. `,` means the logical "and" operation.

-hakank: And it's the logic programming version if end of expression/statement separator (; or infered newline).
- 5. Because the left side of the `,` is true we can output the value of memory address of `A` to the terminal.
+ 5. Because the left side of the `,` is true we can output the value of `A` with a `println`.

- 6. As noted above `A=5` is identical to `5=A` because unification is bidirectional. <- Important
+ 6. As noted above `A=5` is identical to `5=A` because unification is bidirectional. **<- Important**

 Compare this with: